Jaredk3nt/danggoodcode.com/static/posts/enums.md

 }
 ```

-Here is what an initializer might look like if you wanted to capitalize the first letter of the enum:
+To show a custom example, an initializer that returns a capitalized string value of the given enum key might look something like this:

 ```js
 function capitalize(enm) {